tada/pljava/pljava-so/src/main/c/mainpage.md

 and `@subpage`.
 This allows us to have documentation with a tighter focus on individual aspects of the overall package or specific groups or files.

-In some cases this may be nothing more than a few links to external documentation.
-E.g., `type` should only require a few external links since the standard types are well-defined.
-At most it might include an example of how to add a PostgreSQL-specific type like `uuid`, `cidr` or `money`.

-In other cases the documentation should go into details into how the information is actually passed between the database and JNI layers.

 ### Read-only FDW